2016 has been an interesting year so far!

 The unsung hero throughout these past few months has been my husband, Mark.
 I have honestly in 17 years never known him to be so positive, so encouraging and so resolute that this trial would not consume us.
 He pressed through his own disappointment about not returning to Dallas, to CFNI, as planned, as well as being the supportive rock I needed when the fear crept in.
 There was nothing that was too much or too scary for him to conquer and I am truly thankful to God for him.
 He waited on me as I rested and even overcame his dislike of cooking to keep me well fed throughout my recovery period!
 We are now closer than ever having overcome this trial together and ready to take on the world and whatever it holds for us next!

-As I write this account of my brush with cancer, we are sitting in an apartment in Florida that has been provided for our use as we serve Go To Nation, a Missions organization in Jacksonville for 6 weeks.
+As I write this account of my brush with cancer, we are sitting in an apartment in Florida as we serve Go To Nation, a Missions organization in Jacksonville for 6 weeks.
 We also have a vehicle provided for us!
 With love in our hearts and hope restored for the future God has for us, I declare My God surely supplies all my needs according to His riches in Glory!

 This has been a remarkable journey, which has taught me more of the goodness of God, brought me closer to my family, for which I am thankful, and has given me empathy for those who have been affected by cancer or debilitating illness.
 I may have had cancer, but cancer didn’t have me!!!